eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

 *Fast DDS* are running.

 ########################
-Fast DDS Monitor |Pro|
+DDS Monitor |Pro|
 ########################

-*Fast DDS Monitor Pro* is the commercial edition of *eProsima Fast DDS Monitor*, designed for professional deployments that require advanced monitoring capabilities and a richer user experience.
+*DDS Monitor Pro* is the commercial edition of *eProsima DDS Monitor*, designed for professional deployments that require advanced monitoring capabilities and a richer user experience.

 It extends the open-source version with premium features such as: